 Our philosophy and curriculum are rooted in nature mentoring, a model of education that is derived from indigenous methods of teaching children about the natural world using tools and techniques from earth based cultures that have been time-tested across thousands of years.
 We plan our days with a carefully crafted set of invisible intentions and an equally passionate willingness to abandon those plans when nature offers up something else.
 Nature always leads.
 In this way, we are creating an invisible school where deep knowledge follows individual curiosity.
 Adult input augments and deepens each spark of interest, inviting the children to develop a broader knowledge base over time.

 - Total Nature Immersion: 100% outdoors in all weather and all seasons resulting in an intimate, deep connection to the natural world

-- Waldorf-Inspired: Songs, stories and other creative arts are shared to cultivate a sense of wonder, create time and space for children to be children, and nurture and protect childhood
+- Inspired by Waldorf Education: Songs, stories and other creative arts are shared to cultivate a sense of wonder, create time and space for children to be children, and nurture and protect childhood

 - Place-Based Education: Total immersion in local landscape, heritage, and culture

 - Unstructured Nature Play: Children are given space to create their own experience

 - Loose Parts: Imaginative play is supported with items that can be combined, moved, pulled apart and creatively put back together

 - Sit Spots: Time is essential to quietly observe the natural world

 - Low teacher to student ratio: No more than four students per teacher.
 Class size is typically 8 students and two teachers.